 Do I Need to Leave the Tails on the Shrimp?

 It really is a personal preference!
-Some families prefer to eat with tails on (and that is how we like it in shrimp tacos with slaw and grilled shrimp skewers), others prefer shrimp without tails.
+Some families prefer to eat with tails on and others prefer shrimp without tails.

-I always use a 1.5lb bag of frozen shrimp from Costco that is tail-off, peeled, and deveined for this recipe as well as air fryer shrimp and shrimp tostadas.
+I always use a 1.5lb bag of frozen shrimp from Costco that is tail-off, peeled, and deveined for this recipe.

 What To Serve With This Healthy Shrimp Stir Fry